Break Into Tech Finance

 Is this for beginners?

-Not really.
-It is designed for candidates who already have enough finance experience to be credible.
+Yes!
+However it is optimized and designed for candidates who have just a little bit of finance experience to be credible.

 Will this guarantee a job?